-Requirements for Procurement Personnel
+Requirements for Purchasing Personnel

 Each state agency shall ensure that the agency’s purchasing personnel complete the training and certification developed under this section.
 It is not the intent of this definition to include (1) an executive level manager authorized to bind the governmental entity or (2) an attorney performing traditional legal functions – such as legal review of a contract.